You are currently viewing How to Insulate An Old House: What to Know

 Common Challenges in Insulating an Old House

-Insulating an older home can be a smart financial investment, but additional challenges are present.
+Insulating an older home can be a smart financial investment, but it also presents additional challenges.
 Some of these include:

 • Moisture and Ventilation Issues: Old houses often lack proper ventilation, leading to moisture build-up if insulation isn’t installed correctly.
 Adding a vapor barrier and ensuring adequate airflow can help avoid problems.